solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     > By default, all Azure Cosmos DB data is indexed.
 Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for containers.
 This indexing policy is very similar to the default indexing policy created by the SDK.

-1. Add the following code to create a new ``CosmosContainerSettings`` instance with a single partition key of ``/type`` defined and including the previously created ``IndexingPolicy``:
+1. Add the following code to create a new ``ContainerProperties`` instance with a single partition key of ``/type`` defined and including the previously created ``IndexingPolicy``:

     ```csharp
-    var containerSettings = new CosmosContainerSettings("CustomCollection", "/type")
+    var containerProperties = new ContainerProperties("CustomCollection", "/type")
     {
         IndexingPolicy = indexingPolicy
     };